 The key to stopping customers from being lured in by a competitor's "nuisance" is to build a strong relationship with them.
 Dr. John Story also said that companies must exceed the standard level of good customer service to retain customers.
 Provide exceptional and differentiated service to build a bond of trust that will keep customers happy and genuinely loyal.

-5. What Customer Want
+5. What consumers want

 - Speaker: Joseph Pine